 Nonqualified Stock Options.
 Generally, for U.S. federal income tax purposes, a participant will not recognize any income upon the grant or vesting of a nonqualified stock option under the 2018 Plan with an exercise price at least equal to the fair market value of our common stock on the date of grant and no additional deferral feature.
 Upon exercise of a nonqualified stock option, the participant generally will recognize compensation taxable as ordinary income in an amount equal to the excess of the fair market value of the stock underlying the nonqualified stock option on the date of exercise over the option exercise price.
 Upon a sale of the shares acquired upon exercise of the nonqualified stock option, the participant generally will recognize short-term or long-term capital gain or loss, depending on how long the participant held the shares, equal to the difference between the amount received from the sale and the fair market value of the shares at the time of exercise of the nonqualified stock option.
-If a participant pays the option exercise price upon exercise price), and the shares that the participant receives upon exercise date.
-Special rules apply if a participant uses already owned shares of our common stock that the participant receives upon exercise are subject to a substantial risk of forfeiture.
+If a participant pays the option exercise price entirely in cash, the tax basis of the shares that the participant receives upon exercise generally will be equal to their fair market value on the exercise date (but not less than the option exercise price), and the shares' holding period will begin on the day after the exercise date.
+Special rules apply if a participant uses already owned shares of our common stock to pay the option exercise price or if the shares of our common stock that the participant receives upon exercise are subject to a substantial risk of forfeiture.
 The same tax consequences described in this paragraph also apply to an incentive stock option that a participant exercises more than three months after the participant's termination of employment as an employee (or more than 12 months after termination in the case of permanent and total disability).